DanielYKPan/ng2-fan-menu/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Credits
-Thanks to Font Awesome the library and Pradeep Kumar Terli.

 ## Author
 Daniel YK Pan